 Different Type of Chinese Cleaver

 There are three main type of Chinese cleaver.
 They all serve different purpose and should be used according to the task at hand.
-Your average Chinese Chef will usually carry these three knife.
+Your average Chinese Chef will usually carry these three knives.

 Chinese Vegetable Cleaver

 The most popular is the vegetable cleaver.
 This is what most people thing of when they think of Chinese Cleaver.
 The blade is relatively thin with a thick spine.
 The weight is front bias with a flat profile.
 This means that there is little to no belly to the blade.
 Although some will usually have some sort of curve on either side of the edge.

 These knives are usually use to chop vegetable and cut up meat.
 While the spine of the knife can crack some bones, they are not meant to chop up bones.

 To Chop with these, you will mostly use the weight of the blade to chop.
 The wide blade also means that you can use it to scoop food up.

 Most Chinese Chef in America uses Dexter Russel.
 They were very commonly sold in the Chinese communities.
 The stainless steel blade and relatively thickness means that it can take the abuse dished out by Chef.
 The wooden handle also helps prevent slippage when your hand is greasy.
 Compared to other manufacturer it is also relatively affordable, hence the popularity.

 To break bones and cut up whole chicken, a Chinese Butcher knife.
 The spine on these knife are really thick.
 This aid in the weight and force when you strike the bone.
 It also prevents the blade from snapping like the thinner Chinese Vegetable Cleaver.
 When you grab it, it will feel very front bias.

 The profile of the knife is usually curved to let you work the contour of the bone.
 There are some varieties to a Chinese Butcher Knife but the most common looks like the figure above.